Top smartphones under Rs 10,000 to buy in April 2019

 If you’re in the market for a new Android smartphone with a budget of Rs 10,000, you will no doubt be spoilt for choice.
 Chinese companies continue to flood the market with more smartphones than you can keep track of, and it often becomes hard for consumers to keep track of the best smartphones.
-But fear not, to make your job of buying a new smartphone easy, we have compiled a list of the best Android smartphones that offer you a lot of value for your hard-earned money.
+But fear not, to make your job of buying a new smartphone easy, we have compiled a list of the best Android phones of 2019 that offer you a lot of value for your hard-earned money.
 Quite unsurprisingly, the list is dominated by the likes of Xiaomi, and Realme among others.
-Read on to find out the best Android smartphones under Rs 10,000 that you can buy in April 2019.
+Read on to find out the best Android smartphones under Rs 10,000 that you can buy in April 2019 in India.

 Realme 3